ThePieBaker90/On-The-Rim/Items/Cybernetics/Special Cybernetics/Abomination Tear Ducts.md

 	- User does not need any components to cast psycasts that use [[Abomination Matter]] as a material (Unless a material component has a specified cost).
 	- Once per rest, the user may cast one psycast that uses [[Abomination Matter]] as a material without generating [[Neural Heat]] or consuming [[Psyfocus]].
 - **Looks:**
-	- Streaks of [[Abomination Matter]] descend from the tear ducts of each eye.
+	- Streaks of [[Abomination Matter]] descend from the tear ducts of the eye.